What Is Gastric Sleeve Surgery?

 Laparoscopic gastric sleeve surgery, also known as laparoscopic sleeve gastrectomy (LSG), is a bariatric procedure designed to remove a large portion of the stomach and limit food intake.
 Patients who are suffering from morbid obesity and who are candidates for procedures such as the LAP-BAND® System may be eligible for gastric sleeve surgery.
 The procedure allows patients to have an earlier feeling of fullness after eating, leading to significant weight loss.
 LSG is not a reversible procedure like adjustable gastric banding options.
 The procedure was first performed on patients who weigh 500 pounds or more as a stage prior to gastric bypass or duodenal switch procedures.
-Its success in weight loss level has lead to its emergence as a primary operation on its own.
+Its success in weight loss has led to its emergence as a primary operation on its own.

-Please contact Suburban Surgical Care Specialists/Kane center to schedule a consultation for laparoscopic sleeve gastrectomy from our Chicago, Illinois-area bariatric surgeons.
+Please contact Suburban Surgical Care Specialists/Kane Center to schedule a consultation for laparoscopic sleeve gastrectomy from our Chicago bariatric surgeons.